Cross-Gender Communication in Cyberspace

 be misconstrued; a joke, misinterpreted, taken as a come-on.
 One woman

-commented about a certain amount of "worry about being attacked and/or hit
+commented about a certain amount of "worry about being attacked and/or

 on by the men."